The Future Of Telehealth

 There is a growing priority in providing virtual visits and telehealth solutions due to the COVID-19 pandemic.

-the need for virtual visit technology will be a permanent fixture in the healthcare landscape, even after the fear of infectious disease has subsided.
+However, the need for virtual visit (telemedicine) technology will be a permanent fixture in the healthcare landscape, even after the fear of infectious disease has subsided.

-In March of 2020, there was a 50% increase in telehealth use across specialties.
+In March of 2020, there was a 50% increase in telehealth solution use across specialties.

 Table of Contents

-Telemedicine was growing in use prior to the pandemic.
-In fact, an article published by the American Medical Association in May 2019 indicated that telehealth was growing at a rate of 53%; much faster than any other place of practice.
-What the AMA showcased in their article was a need for physicians’ offices and healthcare organizations to adapt to offer virtual visits.
-Patients and practices benefit from this technology in several ways that extend beyond the current situation.
+Telemedicine technology was growing in use prior to the pandemic.
+In fact, an article published by the American Medical Association in May 2019 indicated that telehealth virtual visit was growing at a rate of 53%; much faster than any other place of practice.
+What the AMA showcased in their article was a need for physicians’ offices and healthcare organizations to adapt to offer virtual visits technology.
+Patients and practices benefit from this telemedicine technology in several ways that extend beyond the current situation.

 For many physicians, finding ways to implement telemedicine technology is a priority.
 But they are experiencing some uncertainty about the process and are concerned with issues of how to launch new telehealth technology efficiently.
-Smaller practices may be concerned about the way the technology works, whether it can be integrated with their current EHR, and how it will function with their administrative and billing cycles.
+Smaller practices may be concerned about the way the telemedicine technology works, whether it can be integrated with their current EHR software, and how it will function with their administrative and billing cycles.

 It is also no small concern that telehealth solutions, such as virtual visits, don’t offer the same benefits as an in-person examination.
-While in office visits do offer specific benefits that cannot be recreated through telehealth, physicians are finding that video visits do offer insights to improve outcomes and efficiency as a first-line approach.
+While in office visits do offer specific benefits that cannot be recreated through telehealth solution, physicians are finding that video visits (telehealth virtual visits) do offer insights to improve outcomes and efficiency as a first-line approach.
 Many issues can be more than adequately treated through this solution.
 Patients with more advanced needs can be scheduled for in-person visits when telehealth solutions will not suffice.

-The technology is there to offer excellent care options through telemedicine to support and supplement your current practice procedures.
-It is also imperative that your practice makes the leap to adding this technology to maintain the highest level of service to your patients.
+The technology is there to offer excellent care options through telehealth solution to support and supplement your current practice procedures.
+It is also imperative that your practice makes the leap to adding this telemedicine technology to maintain the highest level of service to your patients.

 The main goal of this paper is to aid in your research into telehealth solutions.
-The swath of material covered can give you an overview of current uses for telehealth technology and actionable tips on how to successfully implement solutions in your organization for improved outcomes.
+The swath of material covered can give you an overview of current uses for telehealth technology and actionable tips on how to successfully implement telehealth for private practice or in your organization for improved outcomes.

 Telemedicine growth: What is telehealth?